ccollicutt-sysdigorg/kraken-hunter-toronto/docs/modules/risks-and-attack-path.md

 Here you can see all of the data Sysdig has about the security-playground workload but all brought together in one visualisation.
 And that, while any of these things are bad, the fact that this workload has all of them makes it a Critical Risk to prioritise.

 Once we are in the larger Attack Path visualisation we can click on any of the icons to drill down and go deeper into that - and maybe even resolve it right from this UI:

 !["risks3"]({{site.baseurl}}/assets/images/risks3.png)

 !["risks4"]({{site.baseurl}}/assets/images/risks4.png)

+## Completed

+You have now completed the Risks and Attack Path module.

+{: .value}
+> - You have now used Sysdig Secure to understand the biggest risks in your environment.
+> - With this infomration, you can get the best returon on investment in terms of what to fix first.